FudaWiki/fudawiki-files/menko.md

 There are different types of clay menko:
 - Men'uchi/Menchou/Menchi (面打) - Clay menko that are shaped like thick coins.
-- Keshi-men (芥子面) - Clay menko that are shaped like animals and other figures.
+- Keshi-men (芥子面) - Clay menko that are carved and shaped like dolls, animals, and other figures.
 - Mengata (面摸) - Clay menko that are formed in molds.
 They are usually shaped like a face.
-The term also refers to the molds that formed them.
+The term also refers to the molds used for making them, which are usually made of carved roof tiles.

 The game was played by children until the mid-Meiji era (1868-1912), when the name of the game was changed to "Menko".